ronaldoussoren/pyobjc/docs/apinotes/HIServices.rst

 *  ``AXValueGetValue`` is not yet supported, it requires a manual wrapper.

-*  The Internet Config API's are not supported, they are deprecated and OSX 10.7 and are replaced by LaunchServices.
+*  The Internet Config API's are not supported, they are deprecated and macOS 10.7 and are replaced by LaunchServices.

 *  The Process Manager Interfaces are not supported.